-If you’ve read anything I’ve written in the past, you know that I’m a big proponent for your home to be a full-on expression of your most authentic self.
+If you’ve read anything I’ve written in the past, you know that I’m a big proponent for your home to fully express your most authentic self.
 It’s your space.
 Your home is where you create memories to last a lifetime.
-If what you create is aesthetically appealing to others too, then BOOMTOWN!
+If what you create is aesthetically appealing to others, too, then BOOMTOWN!

 I’ve seen a lot of homes and commercial spaces over the years that perfectly display handmade Mexican tile.
-The intriguing part Mexican tiles that we sell is that every piece comes with a story.
-It delights me when our customers ask things like “How is it made?” or “Where does it come from?”
+You can too on our feature in World’s Greatest TV Show.
+The intriguing part of the Mexican tiles that we sell is that every piece comes with a story.
+It delights me when our customers ask, “How is it made?” or “Where does it come from?”
 This stirs nostalgic emotions deep in my soul.
 I’ve been with the people who make our tiles.
 I speak to them every day.
 They’re making their own pieces of artwork which you, in return, interpret and bring to life in your home.
 And I talk to a lot you.
 (It’s a win-win for little ‘ole me!)

 With advances in technology and a globalized world, people are finally paying attention to the origin and culture of products.
-Handmade Mexican tile should tell a story in your space, so let’s make sure that happens!
+Handmade Mexican tile should tell a story in your space, so let’s ensure that happens!

-Cement tiles on stair risers is a bold option.
-In this wedding venue, the bride cascades down Manganese saltillo stair coping tiles with her dress framed by a classic look of the soft tones on an old-world style design.
+Cement tiles on stair risers are a bold option.
+In this wedding venue, the bride cascades down Manganese saltillo stair coping tiles with her dress framed by a classic look of the soft tones of an old-world style design.